HazardousPeach/hazardouspeach.github.io/_posts/2015-10-16-improving-accuracy-summation.md

 ...but actually, we're not quite done yet.
-Even though this program can keep track of more bits of the sum while we're summing, it can't yet keep track of twice as many bits of precision as the original.
+Even though this program can keep track of more bits of the sum while we're summing, it can't yet keep track of *twice* as many bits as the original.
 And we can do better.

 You see, in this program the error term keeps growing with every addition we do.
 And eventually, it might get too big to hold some of